kimdurante/gis-workshop-waml-template/content/collections.md

 ## Collections Workflow

 All geospatial data layers must belong to at least one collection.
 Collections in SDR do not store data files.
-They provide rights functionality, high-level description, and object browsability.
+They help with high-level description, browsability, and rights functionality.

 ### Administrative Policy Objects

 All geospatial data collections are governed by an Administrative Policy Object (APO).
-The APO defines access to data as either world (public) 2 or stanford (restricted).
+APOs contain rights information that define access to data as either world (public) 2 or stanford (restricted).
 Data are uploaded into the public or restricted GeoServer depending upon the access information specified in the APO.
+APOs also contain a Use and Reproduction statement that specifies instructions for research purpose and reuse.

-If an appropriate APO does not currently exist [follow these instructions](https://consul.stanford.edu/display/DLSSDOCS/Argo+-+How+to+Create+an+APO) to create a new one.
+A list of commonly-used APOs for geospatial data can be found here.
+If an appropriate APO does not currently exist, [follow these instructions](https://consul.stanford.edu/display/DLSSDOCS/Argo+-+How+to+Create+an+APO) to create a new one.

-### Collection-Level Metadata
+### Collection Objects

-Collection-level records are created using either MARC or MODS metadata.
-This often depends on how or when the collection was acquired.
-Data purchased through traditional library acquisitions channels tend to originate in Symphony (WorkFlows), and thus use MARC as their source metadata.
-MODS metadata are increasingly used to describe digital collections.
-Either method is acceptable.
-If a MARC record already exists in WorkFlows, enhance the record as recommended below.
-If no MARC record exists, create a MODS record using a title and description and update the record after the collection has been created.
+To register a collection object in SDR, locate the APO for the collection and create the collection using either "Title/Abstract" (MODS) or "Symphony" (MARC).
+If the collection has a record in Symphony, enhance the MARC record as recommended below and register the collection using the catKey.
+If no MARC record exists, create a MODS record using a title/abstract and update the XML with the values shown below.

 In addition to common bibliographic elements (creator, publisher, subjects, publication date), the following fields should be included for geospatial data: